-Mark Reinhold, the Chief Architect of the Java Platform Group at Oracle, has just announced a proposed schedule for JDK 18.3.
+Mark Reinhold, the Chief Architect of the Java Platform Group at Oracle, has recently proposed the schedule for JDK 18.3.
 The milestone definitions are the same as for JDK 8 — there will be no “Feature Complete” milestone though.
 Early Draft Review is now available for download and will close on November 23rd.

 Mark Reinhold, the Chief Architect of the Java Platform Group at Oracle, announced in a message to the OpenJDK mailing list that the proposed schedule for JDK 18.3 is as follows:

 2018/01/11 All Tests Run

 According to Reinhold, the milestone definitions are the same as for JDK 8.